usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

   * Zoom Polling
 * **Instructions:**
   Facilitator asks the team: “What’s your biggest concern about debriefs?”
-  Learners pick their answer from
+  Learners pick their answer from:
       1. Saying too much
       2. Saying too little
       3. Not knowing what’s allowed
       4. Time constraints

 ---